nlsy-links/NlsyLinks/research_publications.md

 Rowe, D. C., Vaszonyi, A. T., & Flannery, D.J.
 (1994) .
 [No more than skin deep: Ethnic and racial similarity in developmental processes.](http://psycnet.apa.org/journals/rev/101/3/396/) _Psychological Review, 101_, 396-413.
 (NLSYC)

 # Recent Presentations by the Team Involving the Links
+Association for Research in Personality Conference 2015

+* Additive effects of maternal conscientiousness and general ability on infant health.

 Society for Personality and Social Psychology 2015

 * Impact of Adolescent Conscientiousness and Intelligence on Health at Middle Age: A Sibling Comparison Approach